AF-GRILL/DISPluginForUnreal/README.md

 		- This record specifies the kind of entity, the country of design, the domain, the specific identification of the entity, and any extra information necessary for describing the entity.
         - This value should be set on the component and will be used when sending automatic PDU updates.
     - Entity ID
-		- This record specifies the site ID, application ID, and entity ID fields.
-They combine to form a unique identifier of the entity in the exercise.
+		- This record specifies the ID of the associated entity fields.
+When sending, this can be combined with the Site ID and Application ID stored in the DIS Game Manager to form the unique identifier of the entity in the exercise.
         - This value should be set on the component and will be used when sending automatic PDU updates.
     - Entity Force ID
 		- This field distinguishes the different teams or sides in a DIS exercise.